 The mystification begins by replacing a set of social relations by an ideal political norm, and then goes on to dissolve concrete historical tasks into vague generalisations ("solved the problem of industrial development").
 By doing so, Harman has to entangle himself in passing into a new contradiction.
 He seems to have forgotten that the historical function of "state capitalism" was to "defend itself against capitalism by imitating capitalism", in building up heavy industry.
 Now we are told that Chinese "state capitalism" is unable to "imitate" capitalist industrialisation.
-The industrialisation of China (a backward country of 700 million inhabitants!) has not yet been "solved", according to Harman's yardstick.
+The industrialisation of China (a backward country of 700 million inhabitants!) has not yet been "solved", according to Harman's yard-stick.
 But has it made a decisive step forward compared to the prewar situation?
-Did China, under Chiang Kai-Chek, have a huge industry for producing industrial consumer goods and industrial machinery, including some of the most modern ones?
-Could it have built up such an industry in competition with the capitalist world market?
+Did China, under Chiang Kai-Chek, have a huge industry for producing industrial consumer goods and industrial machinery, including in competition with the capitalist world market?
 Harman doesn't even understand the question, let alone answer it.